1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-Table of Contents:
+Table of Contents

-What is TCF?
+What Is TCF?

-With the help of TCF, the publishers can inform their visitors about what kind of user data is being collected, which are the parties that are accessing the data, and how the publisher and the partners would be using it.
-It gives a common language to all the parties in the ad tech ecosystem so that everyone can understand the state of the visitor’s consent and deliver relevant ads and content accordingly.
+With the help of TCF, the publishers can inform their visitors about what kind of user data is being collected, which parties are accessing the data, and how the publisher and the partners would be using it.

 The main components of the framework are: